 9. Sports Clinical Specialist (SCS)

-Sports clinical specialists treat amateur and professional athletes, making this an exciting specialization to enter.
-As experts in injury management and rehabilitation, sports specialists have a plethora of career options available, making it a great field to start your career in.
+Sports clinical specialists treat amateur and professional athletes like the Olympic athletes showing off the circular marks of cupping therapy in recent years, making this an exciting specialization to enter.
+As experts in injury management and rehabilitation, sports medicine specialists have a plethora of career options available, making it a great field to start your career in.

 To become a sports clinical specialist, physical therapists must meet the minimum APTA requirements, which include: